Echeveria x gilva, Echeveria gilva, Echeveria agavoides 'Gilva'

-Echeveria 'Gilva' is an attractive hybrid between Echeveria agavoides and Echeveria elegans.
-It is a strong, compact Echeveria that grows up to 6 inches (15 cm) before offsetting freely.
-It has an attractive, yellow-green leaf coloring with pink/red tints in strong light and dry conditions.
+Echeveria 'Gilva', also sold as Echeveria agavoides 'Gilva', is an attractive succulent with strong compact rosettes that grow up to 6 inches (15 cm) before offsetting freely.
+It has a lovely yellow-green leaf coloring with pink or red tints in intense light and dry conditions.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).